orra-dev/orra/docs/sdks/python-sdk.md

         # 1. Access task information
         input_data = task.input

-        # 2. Your existing business logic with its own retry/recovery
+        # 2. Your existing business logic, may include its own retry/recovery if available (otherwise Orra deals with this)
         result = await your_existing_function(input_data)

         # 3. Return results